NBKRedSpy/QM_SortToTabs/README.md

 ![alt text](SortExample.png)

+# Important - This is only for the opt in beta version of the game!

+This is a temporary version that supports the 0.8.6 beta, and not the current game's version.
+The non beta version *must* be uninstalled.
+When the 0.8.6 becomes the main version, this mod will be deleted.
+Note that the beta is expected to change many times before release.
+As such, this mod may break on each beta release.

+# Docs

 A mod to automatically move items to specific tabs using rules defined by the user.

 For example, weapons to the first tab, ammo on the second, armor on the third, etc.